Citi Double Cash Card vs. Chase Freedom Flex

 Additional benefits

-If you’re planning a big purchase (or a big purchase and a balance transfer), the Chase Freedom Flex is a better choice since it includes an intro APR offer on both purchases and balance transfers.
+If you’re planning a big purchase (or a big purchase and a balance transfer), the Chase Freedom Flex may be a better choice since it includes an intro APR offer on both purchases and balance transfers.

-With the Chase Freedom Flex, you’ll enjoy purchase protection, zero liability protection, extended warranty protection, trip cancellation and interruption insurance, cellphone protection, an auto rental collision damage waiver, travel and emergency assistance services, fraud alerts and more.
-You’ll also enjoy World Elite Mastercard benefits like a complimentary Shoprunner membership and a $5 Lyft credit when you take three rides in one month and pay with your card.
+With the Chase Freedom Flex, you’ll enjoy purchase protection, zero liability protection, extended warranty protection, trip cancelation and interruption insurance, cellphone protection, an auto rental collision damage waiver, travel and emergency assistance services, fraud alerts and more.

 Redemption options

-This card offers more redemption options than the Citi Double Cash.
-You can redeem cash back for statement credits, direct deposits, travel and events booked through Chase Ultimate Rewards, shopping with PayPal and Amazon, gift cards and merchandise.
+This card offers more redemption options than the Citi Double Cash, as you can redeem your cash back for statement credits, direct deposits, travel and events booked through Chase Ultimate Rewards, shopping with PayPal and Amazon, gift cards and merchandise.

 Recommended credit score